 By June I am in full swing with my own projects: writing, reading, preparing presentations and revising lectures.
 Each day I squirrel away in my office on the edge of campus overlooking a green space and a little lake.
 Picturesque.
 Quiet.
 Predictable.

-In November of 2013 a surgeon declared, “Your wife needs total jaw joint replacement and it will require living in Toronto for eight weeks.”
+In 2013, a surgeon declared, “Your wife needs total jaw joint replacement and it will require living in Toronto for eight weeks.”
 Eight weeks?
 Toronto?
 But I have plans of my own here in British Columbia!
 At first I reeled because surgery may have been in January, March or September - terrible times for my school year.
 But then God gave the gift of a May surgery date, an ideal time for the two-month ordeal.
 And my boss blessed me, saying, “Go support your wife.”

 I served my wife as nurse, cook, housekeeper, driver, pharmacist and trainer.
 I read little academically, and wrote even less.
 But when it was all done my wife and I were tight, blessed, on track.
 Articles and talks could wait; being Jesus to my best friend just fit.